aig-upf/temporal-planning/README.md

 # Temporal Planning

-This documentation aims to explain how experiments with the planners introduced by [[Jiménez, Jonsson and Palacios, 2015]](#ref-tmp-planning-icaps15) can be run.
+This documentation aims to explain how experiments with the planners introduced by [[Jiménez, Jonsson and Palacios, 2015]](#ref-tmp-planning-icaps15) and [[Furelos-Blanco, Jonsson, Palacios, Jiménez, 2018]](#ref-tmp-planning-coplas18) can be run.

 1. [Installation](#installation)
 	1. [Universal PDDL Parser](#universal-pddl-parser)